Obtaining a Balance Transfer Card with Poor Credit

 Example

-For instance, if Sarah has poor credit but her friend Emily with good credit agrees to co-sign for her balance transfer, Sarah may secure a better interest rate.
+For instance, if Sarah has poor credit but her friend Emily, who has good credit, agrees to co-sign for her balance transfer, Sarah may secure a better interest rate.

-This collaboration not only benefits Sarah by improving her financial situation but also helps Emily support her friend in managing debt effectively, including credit card balance.
+This collaboration benefits Sarah by improving her financial situation, and it also helps Emily support her friend in managing debt effectively, including her credit card balance.

 Improve Credit Score Strategies